chefspec/chefspec/README.md

 ## Reporting

+**NOTE: The coverage reporting feature is deprecated and will be removed in a future version.
+This documentation exists only for reference purposes.**

 ChefSpec can generate a report of resources read over resources tested.

 To generate the coverage report, add the following to your `spec_helper.rb` before you require any "Chef" code: